-Additional measures based on data from the Behavioral Risk Factor Surveillance System (BRFSS) were added to the HSA profiles to provide context regarding key risk factors and diagnoses.
-The risk factors included: households with income <\$25,000 annually, cigarette smoking, no leisure-time physical activity/exercise, those with a personal doctor.
+Additional measures based on data from the Behavioral Risk Factor Surveillance System (BRFSS) are included in the HSA profiles to provide context regarding key risk factors and diagnoses.
+The risk factors included: households with income of less than \$25,000 annually, cigarette smoking, no leisure-time physical activity/exercise, those with a personal doctor.
 Diagnoses include: COPD, hypertension, and diabetes.
 Estimates of these risk factors were reported at the HSA level with 95% confidence intervals.
 See the BRFSS section in the adult Blueprint Profiles for further detail on these measures.
-For more information on BRFSS methods, please see the Vermont Department of Health BRFSS page (http://healthvermont.gov/research/brfss/brfss.aspx and the CDC's website on BRFSS (http://www.cdc.gov/brfss/).
+For more information on BRFSS methods, please see the Vermont Department of Health BRFSS page and the CDC's website on BRFSS.